Manifesto

 Mission

-N.I.O.'s mission is to empower small and emerging brands' access to local on-demand production, giving them the tools they need to create and produce without the limitations of traditional mass manufacturing.
-Enabling people to buy fewer, but better clothes and creating an efficient and responsible closed loop supply chain.
+N.I.O.'s mission is to give small and emerging brands access to local, on-demand production - providing the tools they need to create and produce without the constraints of traditional mass manufacturing.

 Seven reasons why knitwear is the future of sustainable fashion: